 - G2 Rating: 4.7/5

 Birdie is built for product teams who want a direct line between customer feedback and product decisions.
-It pulls in data from surveys, support tickets, social comments, app reviews, and more, then uses AI to categorize feedback by feature, theme, or issue.
+It pulls in feedback data from surveys, support tickets, social media, app reviews, and more, then uses AI to categorize feedback by feature, recurring theme, or issue.

-Where it really shines: its prioritization engine quantifies how each issue impacts metrics like CES, CSAT, or retention.
-So your team can decide which problems to fix first based on data, not intuition.
-After shipping a feature, Birdie tracks whether related complaints dropped or sentiment improved: tying product work to measurable outcomes.
-You can set custom "Areas of Interest" (like "checkout experience" or "onboarding friction") and Birdie tracks all relevant feedback across sources in real time, which is especially useful for PMs managing multiple feature workstreams.
+Where it really shines is its prioritization engine, which quantifies how each issue impacts key metrics like CES, CSAT, or retention, so your team can decide which problems to fix first based on actual feedback data, not intuition.
+After shipping a feature, Birdie tracks whether related complaints dropped or user satisfaction improved, tying product work to measurable outcomes over time.

 Key Features

-- AI-Powered Categorization and Sentiment: Classifies feedback by product area or theme and tags sentiment for high-friction point detection.
+- AI-Powered Categorization and Sentiment: Classifies feedback by product area or recurring theme and tags customer sentiment for high-friction point detection

-- Opportunity Scoring and Prioritization: Quantifies how each issue impacts NPS, CSAT, or retention to focus on high-impact improvements.
+- Opportunity Scoring and Prioritization: Quantifies how each issue impacts NPS, CSAT, or retention to focus product teams on high-impact improvements

-- Closed-Loop ROI Tracking: Tracks whether shipped features reduced complaints or improved sentiment.
+- Closed-Loop ROI Tracking: Tracks whether shipped features reduced complaints or improved customer sentiment

 Birdie Pros

-- Helps justify product decisions with data, not intuition
+- Helps justify product decisions with feedback data, not intuition

 Birdie Cons

-- Doesn't include its own feedback collection: relies on integrations
+- Doesn't include its own feedback collection - relies on integrations with existing tools

-- Some advanced features (AoIs, segmentation) have a learning curve
+- Some advanced features (Areas of Interest, segmentation by customer segments) have a learning curve

 Birdie Pricing